crdcj/PYield/README.md

 ## Introduction

 Welcome to PYield, a Python library designed for the analysis of fixed income instruments in Brazil.
 This library is tailored for financial analysts, researchers, and enthusiasts interested in the Brazilian fixed income market.
-Leveraging the power of popular Python libraries like Pandas and Requests, PYield simplifies the process of obtaining and processing data from key sources such as ANBIMA and B3.
+Leveraging the power of popular Python libraries like Pandas and Requests, PYield simplifies the process of obtaining and processing data from key sources such as ANBIMA, BCB, IBGE and B3.

 ## Features